yibo-geomatique/dashboard/Concepts/Concepts.md

 * **Relation with data** : plot/parcels are defined with a geometry and different attributes (often not openly accessible).

 ## Raising-RoofStacking-Surelevation
 * **Definition** : we use this term to refer to increasing the height of an existing buildings.
 This is a concept of interest to produce more housing units without changing the footprint.
-Biblio : https://www.sciencedirect.com/science/article/pii/S2210670717307849
+See dedicated file.
+Raising.md

 ## Overbuilding-UrbanismeSurDalle
 * **Definition** : Covering existing railways, roads, to create a new plot on which to develop new buildings.